drghirlanda/alex/Docs/AlexManual.md

 # More about phases

-Similarly to what we have just seen about stimuli, phase parameters can be set to differ by group using the `*` and `:` notation.
+Just as with stimuli, phase parameters can be set to differ across groups by using the `*` and `:` notation.
 For example, imagine that we want to investigate how discrimination learning proceeds as a function of reward probability.
-We could use the `Phases.csv` file in Table \ref{phases-star-notation}, which employs `*` notation for the S2Prob variable, and the `Groups.csv` file in Table \ref{groups-phases-star-notation}, which provides the information that is "starred" in `Stimuli.csv`.
+We could use the `Phases.csv` file in Table \ref{phases-star-notation}, which employs `*` notation for the S2Prob variable, and the `Groups.csv` file in Table
+\ref{groups-phases-star-notation}, which provides the information that is "starred" in `Stimuli.csv`.

 Phase    S1 Trials S2Prob S2
 -----    -- ------ ------ --